celestialspring/Optics/BeamMode_propagation/readme.md

 This project attempts to simulate free space propagation of Hermite-Gaussian mode using fast fourier transform (FFT) based direct integration method (DI) of Rayleigh-Sommerfeld diffraction integral.
-It was created as part of Cailabs exercise.

 ## Objective
 - To compute transverse profiles of a set of 2 Hermite-Gaussian modes of given orders